ujjaldey/uWaiPi/README.md

 # uWaiPi #

-*uWaipi* is a Time-driven Automatic Plant Watering System.
+*uWaiPi* is a Time-driven Automatic Plant Watering System.

+### Features ###
+* Time-driven automatic watering system
+* Constantly displays the running information
+* Schedule and duration can be customizable as per requirements
+* Multiple schedules can be setup
+* Capable of identifying and running any missed schedules
+* Automatically turns off the backlight of the LCD display
+* Email features - notification on watering the plant
+* Buttons available to execute on adhoc basis or skip the next executions
+* Commands can be send via emails

 ### Platforms ###
-*uWaipi* works on [Raspberry Pi](https://www.raspberrypi.org/).
+*uWaiPi* works on [Raspberry Pi](https://www.raspberrypi.org/).
 It has been tested in the following versions of Raspberry Pi:

 * Raspberry Pi 2 Model B
 * Raspberry Pi 3